Where to Start?

 care home care trustontap

-Self-employed carers are able to manage their own rota and set their own rates.
-They are usually more experienced and able to build up a relationship with the person they care for but they are currently unregulated.
-Self-employed carers may advertise in their local shop or you may hear of them by word of mouth.
+Self-employed carers manage their own rota and set their own rates.
+They are usually more experienced and good at relationship building but they are currently unregulated.
+You may hear of them by word of mouth or see a local ad.

-Introductory agencies will introduce you to a pre-vetted, self-employed carer.
-They should have done checks on the carer to ensure they are qualified, referenced and DBS checked and can provide high-quality care.
+Introductory agencies will introduce you to self-employed carer after understanding your specific care needs.
+Carers are checked to ensure they are qualified, referenced and DBS checked and can provide high-quality care.
 TrustonTap is an online introductory agency.
-Using the latest technology, TrustonTap can match you with the best self-employed carers in your area.
-The carers set their own hours and availability.
-They are much better paid and committed to providing excellent care.
+The carers set their own hours and availability, are much better paid and committed to providing excellent care.

 Qualified Professional Carer QPC Logo

 Both Social Services and the NHS can provide care at home if their criteria are met.
-They usually outsource the care to domiciliary care agencies but if you apply for a Personal Budget, you can make your own decisions about who to use to provide caregiving you more choice and control over who comes into the home.
-Families can ‘top-up’ care provided by social services but cannot ‘top-up’ care provided by the NHS.
-This is because the NHS is a free health service and has to provide for all health care needs.
+They usually outsource the care to domiciliary care agencies but you can make your own decisions about who to use to provide caregiving you more choice and control over who comes into the home.

 What options are there aside from care at home?